endeavouros-team/endeavouros-i3wm-setup/force-knowledge.md

 ## No transparency

-[picom](https://wiki.archlinux.org/title/Picom) is used to enable transparency.
+[picom](https://wiki.archlinux.org/title/Picom) can be used to enable transparency.
 To enable it uncomment this line:

 ```
 exec_always --no-startup-id picom -b
 ```
+.. and install picom `sudo pacman -Syu picom`

 In some cases you might need to use a different configuration to make picom work for example while using NVIDIA's proprietary drivers.
+After install and uncommeting it you need to logout and back in to see if it works.

 ## Disable the battery indicator